 Cities and Towns

 Baltimore, upon the Bay on the West Banks, is the chief city of the province and is one of the NAL's greatest port cities.
 The capital city, Annapolis, is just to the south of Baltimore.
 Composed of five small towns and cities at the confluence of the Powtomack and Eastern rivers lies the Pentapolis is a sprawling port city and home to many government agencies, both provincial and federal.
-It is composed of Georgetown, Rome, Anacostia, Carroll's City and Palisades -- it is sometimes called the American Venice on account of its canals and beautiful architecture.
+It is composed of Georgetown (Castre Geory Saeth), Rome, Anacostia, Carroll’s City (Ciwdad O’Carall) and Palisades -- it is sometimes called the American Venice on account of its canals and beautiful architecture.
 Benning lies to the east of the Pentapolis, along the Anacostia River, and for all intents and purposes is part of the great Metropolia.
-Several good sized cities dot the central portions of the province: Rockville, Forest Oak, Frederico, Laurel and Columbia.
-In the west are Catre Elisabeth and Cumbria; in the southeast is Saeth Dewidd and Ciwdad Saeth Mair.
+Several good sized cities dot the central portions of the province: Castrepedr, Ceisin di’ll Fforest, Frederico, Laurel and Columbia.
+In the west are Castre Hager and Cumbria; in the southeast is Dewi Saeth and Ciwdad Saeth Mair.
 In the east is Glastein New.
 In the northeast are Aberdeen and Havre de Grace.

 Ciwdad Saeth Mair was the first capital of the province.
 It was a very prosperous port city and apart from Georgetown and Baltimore, had the most substantial public buildings in the province, including the huge monestary, St. David's, erected by the Abbot Patriarch himself.
 The 1689 rebellion against the Baron's government (thought to have been largely instigated by Virginian Protestants and tobacco planters) caused several years of strife in the province.
 In 1693, the King took personal rule of the unruly province by appointing his own governor.
 The newly appointed governor, a Roman Catholic, was in sympathy with the rebels and in order to appease them, moved the capital to Annapolis and much aggrandised that city.
 St. Mary's may have lost its political prestige (even after the Baron reasserted his own control of his province the city was not restored to its previous position) but not its economic importance.